1.4.10 Reflow

 CSS Media Queries

 Media queries allow you to create responsive designs and layouts that adapt to different specified screen sizes.
-Using breakpoints, you can choose what screen size you want to serve alternate styling.
+Using breakpoints, you can offer alternate styling and layouts at different screen sizes.
 This comes in handy when:

 - Adjusting font sizes for text and headings